Feel like yourself again

 Minoxidil (generic for Rogaine®) moves healthy hair follicles into the anagen (growth) phase of the hair growth cycle and stimulates blood flow throughout the scalp.

 Finasteride and minoxidil are effective on their own, but they work especially well when used together.
-In one study published in the journal Dermatologic Therapy, more than 94 percent of men with hair loss who used both medications saw improvements.
+Research consistently shows that taking a combination of minoxidil and finasteride causes improvements in hair growth for more than 90 percent of people.

 We offer these medications online:

-You can also purchase both medications as part of our Hair Power Pack.
+Both medications are also part of our Hair Power Pack.

 Hair loss can have a major impact on your well-being — especially when it happens suddenly or if you feel you’re a little too young to be losing your hair.